Every year it seems the fireworks start earlier and earlier and if you have a pet it is no fun.

-Darcey on the left is completely fearless, we’ve had her from being a puppy and nothing much bothers her – bonfire night included.
+Darcey on the right is completely fearless, we’ve had her from being a puppy and nothing much bothers her – bonfire night included.
 We took her to a scouts bonfire night a couple of years ago and she never batted at eyelid.

 According to the Dog’s Trust those exposed to different experiences such as loud noises between the ages of three weeks and 16 weeks are often able to cope with frightening noises.